vshn/appuio-keycloak-adapter/README.md

 ### Organization Import

-Apart from mirroring changes on `Organization` resources to Keycloak, this component will also periodically import any top-level Keycloak group as `Organizations`
+In addition to mirroring changes on `Organization` resources to Keycloak, this component will also periodically import any top-level Keycloak group as `Organizations`
 It will however only create `Organization` resources and will never update them.
 This import schedule is configured through the `sync-schedule` flag.